amadeus4dev/developer-guides/docs/resources/covid-19.md

 ### Get Travel Restrictions information

-from the response of Travel Restriction API :
+From the response of Travel Restrictions API :
-Entry information, which origin countries will be required for quarantine, Entry Requirements, Mask information, Tracing application, and much more...
+Entry information, which origin countries will be required for quarantine, entry Requirements, mask information, tracing application, and much more...

 ```json
             "entry": {